mrutkows/openwhisk-knative-build/README.md

 #### Kubernetes and Istio resources do not all say "created" on "apply"

-- Verify that you have configured Docker Desktop to have the required CPU and Memory values recommended above.
+1. Verify that you have configured Docker Desktop to have the required CPU and Memory values recommended above.
-- Verify that all resources installed by applying either tha Knative or Istio YAML files show **"created"** during the installation.
-For
+2. Verify that all resources installed by applying either tha Knative or Istio YAML files show **"created"** during the installation.

+  - For example:

 <details>
     <summary>Sample output: Knative resources</summary>